Kirchheimer/kirchheimer-family-tree/kirchheimer-family-tree/README.md

 The Kirchheimer Family Tree is a genealogical project to document and preserve the history of the Kirchheimer family and related families, including the Hanauer, Westheimer, and other family lines.
 This repository uses a structured, open-source approach to store, validate, and visualize family history data.

+## Quick Start

+1. Browse the data in the `family` directory
+2. Learn about the data structure in `process/data_structure` directory
+3. Read the contribution guidelines in `CONTRIBUTING.md`
+4. Use the validation tools in `process/tools/validation` directory
+5. View visualization templates in `process/visualization` directory

 ## Table of Contents
 1. [Repository Overview](#repository-overview)
 2. [Repository Structure](#repository-structure)